pranavrajaram/lights-out/README.md

 - **Null Hypothesis**: The distribution of the model's prediction errors is the same for outages caused by severe weather and outages not caused by severe weather.
 - **Alternative Hypothesis**: The distribution of the model's prediction errors differs between outages caused by severe weather and outages not caused by severe weather.

 Our test statistic will be the absolute difference of root mean squared errors between each group.
 Larger values of this test statistic indicate that the model is unfair, as the predictions would be quite different for each group.
+We use absolute difference because the test is two sided.

 We shuffled the `is_weather` column 1,000 times to generate a distribution of differences under the null hypothesis, and compared that to the observed absolute difference of RMSEs.